TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat.md

    -  EnDat 2.1 command set
    -  Interrupted and continuous clock mode
    -  Cable length up to 100m @8MHz
-   -  Propagation delay compensation  \if (SOC_AM243X ||SOC_AM64X) (capable of handling different propagation delay of different propagation delay of different channels in concurrent multi channel configuration) \endif
+   -  Propagation delay compensation  \if (SOC_AM243X ||SOC_AM64X) (capable of handling different propagation delays of different channels in concurrent multi-channel configuration) \endif
    -  Automatic estimation of propagation delay
    -  Receive on-the-fly CRC verification of position, parameters and additional information
    -  Two modes of operation - host trigger and periodic trigger
    -  Channel select
 \cond SOC_AM243X || SOC_AM64X
-   -  Concurrent multi channel support (up-to 3 encoders with identical part number @ 8MHz maximum)
+   -  Concurrent multi-channel support (up to 3 encoders with identical part numbers @ 8MHz maximum)
-   -  "Multi Channel with Encoders of Different Make" using load share mode (Each of PRU, RTU-PRU, and TX-PRU from one PRU-ICSSG slice handles one channel)
+   -  "Multi Channel with encoders of different make" using load share mode (Each of PRU, RTU-PRU, and TX-PRU from one PRU-ICSSG slice handles one channel)
 \endcond
    -  Safety Readiness: Recovery time
-   -  Clock up to 16MHz with single channel \if (SOC_AM243X || SOC_AM64X) and load share mode (multi channel) \endif
+   -  Clock up to 16MHz with single channel \if (SOC_AM243X || SOC_AM64X) and load share mode (multi-channel) \endif
-      \note Receive (Rx) is oversampled at 8x of send(Tx).
-Therefore, the encoder interface frequency "f" should such that Tx source clock value is divisible by "f" and Rx source clock value is divisible by "8*f".
+      \note In three channel interface of PRU-ICSS, receive (Rx) is oversampled at 8x of send (Tx).
+Therefore, the encoder interface frequency "f" should be such that Tx source clock value is divisible by "f" and Rx source clock value is divisible by "8*f".
-   - Possible interface speeds with different source clock combinations.
+   - Possible interface speeds with different source clock combinations:
 <table>
 <tr>
    <th>Clock Source